br-data/rag-tools-library/docs/source/index.rst

 The model class holds the actual logic and connections to interact with the language model endpoints.

-Now we already can interact with the model via the prompt method:
+Now, interact with the model using the `prompt` method:

 .. code-block:: python